basile-pochet/DQNagent/REPORT.md

 # Munchausen agent

-Basically, it's a DQN agent where the explaratory part is more important and rewarded.
+Basically, it's a DQN agent where the exploratory part is more important and rewarded.

 ## Resources